Spirit Squad: House of Hardcore (2016–2018)

 At House of Hardcore 23, The Squad (Kenny & Mikey) made their House of Hardcore (HOH) debut, losing to Tommy Dreamer and The Sandman.

 Major League Wrestling (2019)

 On July 24, 2019, it was announced that Squad members Mike Mondo and Kenny Dykstra were now signed to Major League Wrestling (MLW).
 They would go on to debut at that months Never Say Never show.
 In MLW they are known as Doane and Mondo, the Spirit Squad.
 They wrestled on the pre-show main event to MLW Saturday Night SuperFight on November 2, 2019 in a 3 way tag match vs Contra Unit (Simon Gotch and Ikuro Kwon) and the team of Douglas James and Dominic Garrini.
-Contra Unit won the match by pinning Doane.
+Contra Unit won the match by pinning Dykstra.